jadef/portfolio/readme.md

 `$ gulp --dev`

-1. flush-cache via n98.magerun
-2. Starts livereload listener
-3. build js in **uncompressed** development mode into design package and creates a source-map file
+1. build js in **uncompressed** development mode into design package and creates a source-map file
+2. copy and compress images into design package
-4. build css in **uncompressed** development mode into design package and creates a source-map file
+3. build css in **uncompressed** development mode into design package and creates a source-map file
-5. copy and compress images into design package
+4. Starts livereload listener
-6. watches the following files and runs flush-cache on changes
+5. watches the following folders

-* ./public/app/design/frontend/**/*.xml
-* ./public/app/design/**/locale/**/*.csv
-* ./public/app/locale/**/*.csv
+* source/scripts
-* ./public/app/etc/**/*.xml
+* source/images
-* ./public/app/code/**/etc/*.xml
+* source/sass

-7. watches composer.lock and runs composer-install on changes
-8. keep watching for changes until stopped (by ctrl+c)
+6. keep watching for changes until stopped (by ctrl+c)

 ### Environment flag